rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 {\bf Lenz’s Law alternative}: When the magnetic flux due to an external source of a magnetic field through a conducting loop changes, a current appears (is induced) in the loop.
 The induced current creates an induced magnetic field.
 The direction of the induced current is such that the induced magnetic field opposes the change in flux.

-In the examples given, we will first find the direction of the induced magnetic field that needed to oppose a change in flux due to an external source of a magnetic field.
+In the examples given, we will first find the direction of the induced magnetic field needed to oppose a change in flux due to an external source of a magnetic field.
 Then, we will ask what direction of the induced current is consistent with this induced magnetic field using the current loop right--hand rule, which is described in the next section.

 (Lenz's law follows from Faraday's law.
 In principle, Faraday's law, with careful attention paid to signs, can be used to determine the direction of induced current, in which case Lenz's law is not needed.
 In a similar way that using the right--hand rules to determine the general direction for force can be used to check your math on a cross--product, Lenz's Law provides a check on the direction of the induced current when using Faraday's law.)